THERAPY GROUPS

 Joining a group of strangers may sound intimidating at first, but group therapy provides different benefits that individual therapy alone may not.
 Our group members are almost always surprised by how rewarding the group experience can be.

 Groups can act as a support network and a sounding board.
-Other members of the group often help you come up with specific ideas for improving a difficult situation or life challenge, and hold you accountable along the way.
+Group members often help brainstorm specific ideas for improving a difficult situation or life challenge and provide a measure of accountability for each other.

-Regularly talking and listening to others also helps you put your own problems in perspective.
-Many people experience mental health difficulties, but few speak openly about them to people they don't know well.
-Oftentimes, you may feel like you are the only one struggling — but you're not.
-It can be a relief to hear others discuss what they're going through, and realize you're not alone.
+Additionally, regularly talking with and listening to others helps you put your own problems in perspective.
+Many people experience mental health difficulties, but few speak openly about them, especially to people they don't know well.
+Oftentimes, you may feel like you are the only one struggling, but the reality of group therapy reveals that you're not alone.

 Diversity is another important benefit of group therapy.
 People have different personalities and backgrounds, and they look at situations in different ways.
 By seeing how other people tackle problems and make positive changes, you can discover a whole range of strategies for facing your own concerns.